Julius Nyerere Hydropower Station: Overview

 The government of Tanzania has been considering establishing this power station since the 1960s.
-When completed, the dam will be fourth largest in Africa, the ninth largest in the world, and the largest power station in East Africa.
-The 134 m arched, concrete dam is expected to create a reservoir lake, 100 km, in length, measuring 1200 km2, with 34000000000 m3 of water.
-The project, power station and dam are owned by and will be managed by the government owned Tanzania Electric Supply Company (TANESCO).
-The power station is expected to produce 5,920GWh of power annually.
+The dam is the fourth largest in Africa, the ninth largest in the world, and the largest power station in East Africa.
+The 134 m arched, concrete dam creates a reservoir lake, 100 km, in length, measuring 1200 km2, with 34000000000 m3 of water.
+The project, power station and dam are owned by and managed by the government owned Tanzania Electric Supply Company (TANESCO).
+The power station produces 5,920 GWh of power annually.